 You’ll need a soft, damp cloth or cotton balls with warm water.
 You can also use a vet-approved eye rinsing solution.
 Never use soap, as this can irritate your cat’s eyes.

-Start by keeping your cat stable and comfortable.
-Start at the inner corner of the eye and gently wipe outward, following the direction of the flow of tears.
+You should start by helping your cat feel comfortable.
+Proceed by gently wiping the inner corner of the eye, going in an outward motion.
 Use soft strokes slowly and never press against the eyes.
 If there is any crusting, then hold the damp pad in place for a few seconds.

 Step 6: Brush the Teeth

-Regular brushing helps prevent plaque and tartar buildup, avoiding gum disease, bad breath, and many dental problems.
-To get started, use a cat-specific toothbrush or a finger brush, and always use vet-approved cat toothpaste.
+Having a good dental brushing routine helps avoid the buildup of plaque and tartar.
+This prevents problems such as gum disease, bad breath, and several other dental issues common in cats.
+Use a cat-specific toothbrush or a finger brush, and always use vet-approved cat toothpaste.

 After keeping your cat comfortable, gently lift their lip and brush in small, circular motions along the gumline.
 Focus on the outside surfaces of the teeth.
 Do this slowly and gently to help your cat get used to it.